Gary Holton: Holton/Steel

+Final Year

+In 1984/1985, just before his death, Holton was in a band called The Gang Show, with Glen Matlock and James Stevenson and keyboard player James Hallawell.
+They recorded one set of demos.
+One of the songs, Big Tears, recently surfaced on a James Stevenson Anthology collection "40 Years In The Rock 'n' Roll Wilderness".

 Personal life

 Relationships

-Holton had a string of relationships in the early to mid 1970s.
-In 1977, he dated singer Stella Palmer, with whom he performed his cover version of "Somethin' Stupid" in 1973.
-Holton and Palmer got engaged on 12 March 1977, but on 2 May the same year, Palmer called off the engagement, stating their relationship was not going quite as planned.
+In 1977, Holton dated singer Stella Palmer, with whom he performed his cover version of "Somethin' Stupid" in 1973.
+Holton and Palmer got engaged in March 1977, but in May the same year, Palmer called off the engagement, stating their relationship was not going quite as planned.

-From 1979 he was married to model Donna Campbell.
+From 1979 Holton was married to model Donna Campbell.
 They were amicably separated from 1981 and remained friends, though they were still not divorced at the time of his death.

-After Donna, Holton had a relationship with model Susan Harrison who gave birth to his son Red, in 1983.
+Holton later had a relationship with model Susan Harrison who gave birth to his son in 1983.

-At the time of his death, Holton had long separated from Harrison and was engaged to hairdresser Jahnet Mclllewan.
+At the time of his death, Holton had long separated from Harrison and was engaged to hairdresser Jahnet McIllwain.

 Death

-Holton was found dead by his fiancée Jahner McIllwain in his bed on 25 October 1985.
+Holton was found dead by his fiancée Jahnet McIllwain in his bed on 25 October 1985.
 He had died from an overdose of alcohol and morphine, with traces of diazepam and cannabis in his system.
 Pathologist Rufus Crompton said during his inquest at Hornsey, North London, that he would have been drinking less than half an hour before his death, and that the morphine would have made him unconscious within a matter of minutes.

 Holton had a blood alcohol level of 199 mg and a morphine level of 0.8 mg per litre (0.5 mg per litre is considered invariably fatal).
 He had been a drug user for several years after experiences through the music scene and was addicted to heroin, a habit he had quit some time after the first series of Auf Wiedersehen, Pet had been broadcast.
 He was considering setting up a clinic to help others with their addictions.

 Holton had considerable debts and had two bankruptcy orders totalling £61,000 over him.
-These debts were partly due to his not having paid tax since 1979, and also having a mortgage of £48,500 on his flat in Maida Vale, London.
+These debts were partly due to his not having paid tax since 1979, and also having a mortgage of £48,500 on his flat in Maida Vale, West London.

-He died midway through the second series of Auf Wiedersehen, Pet, but the producers used body doubles and editing of dialogue already recorded to allow the series to be completed.
+He died before the second series of Auf Wiedersehen, Pet had completed filming, but the producers used body doubles and editing of dialogue already recorded to allow the series to be completed.
 They eventually rescripted the series, such that in every indoor scene that originally included Holton, excuses were made for his absence.

-Just before his death, he had released the single "Catch A Falling Star".
+He also had released the single "Catch a Falling Star" in early 1984.
 He had been due to star in the pantomime Peter Pan that upcoming Christmas.
 He was survived by his son, Red, with model Susan Harrison.